input-output-hk/atala-prism/prism-backend/docs/connector/e2e-encryption.md

 Right now Holder already has a counter for every new connection, which he will use to generate a unique key derivation path, issuer will need to implement such counter for every contact as well.

-Issuers database in the current implementation is management_console_db/contacts postgress db
+Issuers database (mentioned in step 2) in the current implementation is management_console_db/contacts postgress db

 ## Phase two: encryption